Robbery Defense in San Antonio and Bexar County

 Robbery is deemed an extremely serious crime in Texas, and as such, harsh penalties are often associated with a conviction for this crime.
 Robbery is a second-degree felony and it carries a penalty of 2 to 20 years in prison and a fine of up to $10,000.

-If the crime is charged as an aggravated robbery, then it becomes a first-degree felony.
+In Texas, if the crime is charged as an aggravated robbery, then it becomes a first-degree felony.
 A first-degree felony in Texas carries a prison term of 5 to 99 years with it, along with a fine of up to $10,000.

 If you are charged with robbery in Texas